eholtz/covid19/README.md

 # What is this?
-These few scripts fetch the covid-19 data from germany once a day and generate a HTML page that shows a more or less nice graph.
+These few scripts fetch the covid-19 infection data from arcgis.com for germany and generate a HTML page that shows a more or less nice graph.
 It's designed to be placed on a webserver somewhere, but you can put it on your local disk - it will run just as smooth.
-Because the source git repo is cloned completely you'll need some space, as of 01/2021 a little less than two gigabytes.
+The fetchdata script will issue 413 queries each run to the arcgis server.

 # Execute
 Just run processdata.sh shellscript.